RibirX/Ribir/doc/framework.md

 `Holiday` builds widget tree with your ui by declare data, meanwhile it creates render object tree to layout and paint.
 When the data that the widget depends on changes, widget tree will make a update, and render objects correspond updated widgets to update also.

-Wnen a widget as root node run in `Application`, it will be inflated into widget tree by `Holiday`.
+When a widget as root node run in `Application`, it will be inflated into widget tree by framework.
 Every leaf in the widget tree is a rendered widget.
-Sometimes, only tree has updated is not enough, it's possible that `CombinationWidget` builds a complete differently `Widget` at last.
-In these scenes, corresponded subtree need to rebuild.
-Because every widget must explicit provide a rebuild emitter or not by `RebuildEmitter` trait, so the widget tree know how to efficient rebuild a subtree across the widget diff algorithm. `Holiday` will implement a `RebuildEmitter` for every widget, so it's not a burden to implement a widget.
-Widgets also have a chance to implement it by itself, because a widget know which time need to rebuild really, and how to have the best performance.
+Sometimes, only has tree updated is not enough, it's possible that `CombinationWidget` builds a complete full differently `Widget`.
+So if a `CombinationWidget` is changed, it need rebuild and maybe reconstruct full subtree.
+Framework try to rebuild the widget tree and the render tree as mini as possible.

 ## Rebuild Widget Subtree Diff Algorithm

-Widget doesn't update or rebuild subtree immediately when its rebuild emitter emitted.
+Widget doesn't update or rebuild subtree immediately when its state changed.
 It's just mark this widget need to rebuild and wait until the widget tree rebuild.

 The widget tree update from top to bottom.
 If a bottom widget removed because its ancestor rebuild, its update or rebuild auto be canceled.
-Even if `CombinationWidget` require rebuild, that not mean `Holiday` will reconstruct the total subtree, the `Key` may help us to reduce many cost in some case.
+Even if `CombinationWidget` require rebuild, itself must be rebuild, but that not mean `Holiday` will reconstruct the total subtree, the `Key`may help us to reduce many cost in some case.

 ### Key